InternLM/InternEvo/README.md

 InternEvo is an open-sourced lightweight training framework aims to support model pre-training without the need for extensive dependencies.
 With a single codebase, it supports pre-training on large-scale clusters with thousands of GPUs, and fine-tuning on a single GPU while achieving remarkable performance optimizations.
 InternEvo achieves nearly 90% acceleration efficiency during training on 1024 GPUs.

-Based on the InternEvo training framework, we are continually releasing a variety of large language models, including the InternLM-7B series and InternLM-20B series, which significantly outperform numerous renowned open-source LLMs such as LLAMA and other leading models in the field.
+Based on the InternEvo training framework, we are continually releasing a variety of large language models, including the InternLM-7B series and InternLM-20B series, which significantly outperform numerous renowned open-source LLMs such as LLaMA and other leading models in the field.

 ## Quick Start